nhtua/ReadyToCook/README.md

 First, peek into those OS-specific directories (we'll break down the file structure later).
 Each YAML file is an Ansible playbook.
 Pick your poison wisely!
 Just a heads-up: some playbooks might fight each other, so read the embedded docs in each YAML to avoid a kitchen disaster.
 I'm looking for your receipt to do better conflict prevention here.

-To run your chosen playbook:
+To run your chosen playbook.
+This command will manage configuration files (dotfiles).

 ```
 ansible-playbook <path/to/your/choosed/playbook.yml>